cybermaggedon/gnucash-uk-vat/README.md

 ```

 To continue you need to edit some things:
 - The `accounts` block describes your GnuCash setup.
-The `file` element
+The `file` element has
-  has the filename of your accounts.
-The rest of the elements map the
+  the filename of your accounts.
+The next 9 elements map the 9 VAT return
-  9 VAT return boxes to GnuCash account names.
-The default names map to common
+  boxes to GnuCash account names.
+The default names map to common ways of
-  ways of setting up GnuCash to manage VAT returns.
+  setting up GnuCash to manage VAT returns.
+The `liabilities` and `bills`
+  describe accounts to debit/credit the VAT bill to if you want to use the
+  `--post-vat-bill` option.
 - The `application` block provides information authenticating
   `gnucash-uk-vat` to the HMRC APIs.
-The `client-id` and `client-secret` values
+The `client-id` and `client-secret`
-  can only be obtained by registering the application with HMRC using a developer
+  values can only be obtained by registering the application with HMRC using
-  account.
-The `profile` element can be `test` or `production` to determine
+  a developer account.
+The `profile` element can be `test` or `production`
-  which API to talk to.
-Or `dummy` to talk to my dummy VAT service (see below).
+  to determine which API to talk to.
+Or `dummy` to talk to my dummy VAT
+  service (see below).
 - The `identity` block contains information about you.
-The `vrn` elements contains
+The `vrn` elements
-  your VAT registration number.
-The other elements are *legally required* by
+  contains your VAT registration number.
+The other elements are *legally
-  HMRC's fraud API, but are difficult to gather.
-So, you should ensure the
+  required* by HMRC's fraud API, but are difficult to gather.
+So, you
-  information is correct and accurate because you are *legally required* to do so
+  should ensure the information is correct and accurate because you are
-  in order to use the HMRC VAT APIs.
+  *legally required* to do so in order to use the HMRC VAT APIs.

 ### Authentication